imagineon/ViewConfigurator/Readme.md

 Most of the library is generated with the help of Sourcery (https://github.com/krzysztofzablocki/Sourcery/), SourceKitten (https://github.com/jpsim/SourceKitten) frameworks and Stencil template language (https://github.com/kylef/Stencil).
 A big help was the Framework https://github.com/sidmani/Chain where we got the solution to enable SourceKitten to analyse UIKit.

-## Philosophy
+## Code Generation

-The library is generated with the help of Sourcery by analysing Swift interfaces of UIKit.
+Most parts of the library are generated with the help of Sourcery by analysing Swift interfaces of UIKit.
 These interfaces are created with the help of SourceKitten.
 We choose not to regenerate during every Build for several reasons.
 At the moment we can't distinguish between readOnly Properties and settable Properties, so a lot of generated Code will not compile.
-Also most of the functions on UIView subclasses are not useful during configuration and are removed after generation.
+Also most of the functions on UIView subclasses are not useful during configuration and are currently not excludet from generation, but manually removed after generation.
 And finally it removes the dependency to Sourcery.
-With the code generation we will be able to quickly update the framework after UIKit updates.

 ## Current Issues

 Cannot filter out get-only properties during the library generation process.
 Generation of code for Functions has to be filtered manualy for useful functions at the moment.
+ConfigurationsSets of superclasses can not be applied to subclasses, `ConfigurationsSet<UIView>` can not be applied to `UIButton` for example.

 ## License